ash-counter/News-Classification/README.md

 Uses UCI News Dataset to predict the type/genre of given news headline

 To run, install streamlit.
-And run on terminal/cmd the following command<br>
+And run on terminal/cmd the following command:<br>
 streamlit run web_app.py